 Our private sector customers may be more susceptible to weakening economic conditions than our public sector customers.
-Certain economies have experienced periods of downturn as a result of a multitude of factors, including, but not limited to, turmoil in the credit and financial markets, concerns regarding the stability and viability of major financial institutions, declines in gross domestic product, increases in unemployment, volatility in commodity prices and worldwide stock markets, excessive government debt and disruptions to global trade or tariffs.
+Certain economies have experienced periods of downturn as a result of a multitude of factors, including, but not limited to, turmoil in the credit and financial markets, concerns regarding the stability and viability of major financial institutions, declines in gross domestic product, increases in unemployment, volatility in commodity prices and worldwide stock markets, higher interest rates, potential governmental shutdowns, natural catastrophes, warfare, the geopolitical turmoil between Russia and Ukraine, inflation, excessive government debt and disruptions to global trade or tariffs.
 The severity and length of time that a downturn in economic and financial market conditions may persist, as well as the timing, strength and sustainability of any recovery, are unknown and are beyond our control.

-Recently, COVID-19 has raised additional concerns regarding economic uncertainties.
-Moreover, any instability in the global economy affects countries in different ways, at different times and with varying severity, which makes the impact to our business complex and unpredictable.
+Any instability in the global economy affects countries in different ways, at different times and with varying severity, which makes the impact to our business complex and unpredictable.
 During such downturns, many customers may delay or reduce technology purchases.
 Contract negotiations may become more protracted or conditions could result in reductions in the sales of our software, hardware and solutions, longer sales cycles, pressure on our margins, difficulties in collection of accounts receivable or delayed payments, increased default risks associated with our accounts receivables, slower adoption of new technologies and increased price competition.
+COVID-19 has raised additional concerns regarding economic uncertainties.
+The pandemic has resulted in, and may continue to or at a later time result in, a global slowdown of economic activity, including travel restrictions, prohibitions of non-essential activities in some cases, disruption and shutdown of businesses, a slowdown in our supply chains, including the hardware component, and greater uncertainty in global financial markets.
+While in 2022 the COVID-19 pandemic has not had noticeable impact on our contract renewal rate, subsequent outbreaks of COVID-19 or new variants thereof could do so in the future.
+The COVID-19 pandemic has caused and may continue to cause delays in onboarding new customers.
+While none of these delays has been significant, they may become significant in the future or transition from delays to outright cancellation.
+Additionally, a significant portion of our training activities are usually in person with on-premises training, and our on-the-ground on-premises deployment staff travel to our customers' workplaces to demonstrate how to use our solutions.
+Due to travel restriction and personal distance requirements, we have offered our classes either in a remote format or on-premises and conducted training activities remotely.
+These remote offerings could lead to a decrease in efficacy or value, potentially making our solutions less ap

 In addition, deterioration of the global credit markets could adversely impact our ability to complete licensing transactions and services transactions, including maintenance and support renewals.
 Any of these events, as well as a general weakening of, or declining corporate confidence in, the global economy, or a curtailment in corporate spending could delay or decrease our revenue and therefore have a material adverse effect on our business, operating results and financial condition.
-For more information regarding the impact of COVID-19 on our business and global economic conditions, see "- Risks Related to Our Business and Industry - The ongoing global COVID-19 pandemic could negatively impact our business, installations, trainings, and general operations."